wowmmichael/aws-sa-prof/chapters/security.md

     - low-level and granular
     - log from multiple accounts. commonly use dedicated account for CloudTrail
     - log stored to S3 or CloudWatch indefinitely
+    - can collect log from multiple regions into a single S3 bucket for a single account
     - no native alarming, can use CloudWatch alarms

 # AWS Service Catalog